stackpress/lib/docs/Events.md

 The EventEmitter instance to allow method chaining.

-#### Matching Events
+### 2.6.
+Matching Events

-The following example shows how to get possible event matches.
+The following example shows how to get possible event matches for pattern-based event systems.

 ```typescript
 const matches = emitter.match('trigger something');